-The Lowland Derbyshire Biodiversity Action Plan provides local information on which UK priority habitats and species are present across our county, excluding the Peak District.
-It provides guidance and sets targets for actions to create, link or manage those priority habitats most appropriate to each different landscape character area.
-Each of these eight so-called 'action areas' in lowland Derbyshire has its own 'area action plan', with additional over-arching actions described within a 'generic plan'.
+The Lowland Derbyshire Biodiversity Action Plan provides local information on UK priority habitats and species across our county, excluding the Peak District.
+It gives guidance and sets targets for actions to create, link or manage those priority habitats most appropriate to each different landscape character area.
+Each of these eight ‘action areas’ in lowland Derbyshire has its own ‘area action plan’, with additional over-arching actions described within a ‘generic plan’.

-Derby City, Chesterfield, Erewash, North East Derbyshire and Bolsover have all had individual 'greenprints' which distilled BAP priorities for those districts.
-Most were produced prior to 2010, so may now be somewhat out-of-date.
+Derby City, Chesterfield, Erewash, North East Derbyshire and Bolsover have all had individual ‘greenprints’ which distilled BAP priorities for those districts.
+Most were produced before 2010, so may now be out-of-date.
 For further information, contact Derbyshire Wildlife Trust.

 Together with the Nottinghamshire Biodiversity Action Plan, the Lowland Derbyshire Biodiversity Action Plan provides guidance on the most relevant and appropriate improvements to UK Priority Habitats and Species across the Lowland Derbyshire and Nottinghamshire Local Nature Partnership (LDN LNP) area.

-The current Biodiversity Action Plan for Lowland Derbyshire sets out actions and targets for the period 2011-2020.
-Even though the Lowland Derbyshire Biodiversity Partnership does not currently have the resources to provide detailed monitoring of every environmental improvement made across Lowland Derbyshire, it believes the overall principles and priorities laid out within the current LBAP will remain valid, moving forward beyond 2020.
+The Lowland Derbyshire Biodiversity Partnership does not currently have the resources to provide detailed monitoring of every environmental improvement made across Lowland Derbyshire.
+However it believes the overall principles and priorities laid out within the current LBAP will remain valid, moving beyond 2020.

-The LBAP document should therefore be regarded by local authorities and the Local Nature Partnership as a key document well beyond 2020, and should remain in effect until such time as a further update or replacement is published.
+The LBAP document should be regarded by local authorities and the Local Nature Partnership as a key document well beyond 2020.
+It should remain in effect until such time as a further update or replacement is published.

 What BAPs don't tell us